 int *buf_ptr = buf;

 where the address of buf is 0x1234, after the assignment buf_ptr points to buf[0].
 Adding 1 to buf_ptr will result in buf_ptr == 0x1238 on a host where an int is 4 bytes; buf_ptr will then point to buf[1].
-Not realizing that address operations will be in terms of the size of the object being pointed to can lead to address miscalculations and undefined behaviour{XE undefined behaviour}.
+Not realizing that address operations will be in terms of the size of the object being pointed to can lead to address miscalculations and undefined behaviour. .

 Indexing an array is implemented by pointer arithmetic, so that accessing an array element array[n] creates a pointer equivalent to array + n and accessing the memory at that address.